ThaRealNino/StreamlabsScripts/ShoutOut/Readme.md

 <twitch-username>|<custom message>
 ```

-For obvious reasons, neither the username nor the message may contain a pipe-symbol (|).
+For obvious reasons, neither the username nor the message may contain a pipe-symbol |.

-An example configuration could look like this (ignore the syntax highlighting):
+An example configuration could look like this:

 ```
 tharealnino|Best streamer in the world, check him out: https://twitch.tv/tharealnino